Yinhao-c/CyhTabs/README.md

 # CyhTabs — Browser Extension 🧩

 **CyhTabs** helps professionals and power users manage browser workflows by saving, naming, and restoring tab groups — fast, reliable, and unobtrusive. ✨

 ---

+> ⚠️ **Update:** CyhTabs is now published on Firefox Add-ons (AMO).
+Install the official Firefox add-on directly from the Mozilla Add-ons site: https://addons.mozilla.org/en-US/firefox/addon/cyhtabs/

+---

 ## 📌 Quick overview
 - **Capture**: Save the current window's tabs as a named *tab group*. 🗂️
 - **Persist**: Groups are stored locally for later restoration. 💾
 - **Restore**: Reopen a saved group with one click to recover your workspace. 🔁
 - **Lightweight**: Small footprint and minimal permissions — built for productivity. ⚡

-> Note: A Firefox build for **Firefox Developer Edition** is available for testing.
-A signed AMO (addons.mozilla.org) release is planned and may be under review.
-For immediate use, install on Chrome/Edge via unpacked developer install (see Usage). 🔧

 ---